jjppof/goldensun_html5/README.md

 **See the [DEMO](https://jjppof.github.io/goldensun_html5/index).**

 - Feel free to help!
 Please, reach me if you want to do so.
+- If you found any bug, please create an issue for it.
 - I'm avoiding making some docs for now because I'm constantly changing things.
 But see the [wiki](https://github.com/jjppof/goldensun_html5/wiki).
 - I use [trello](https://trello.com/b/wPilgGBk/gshtml5) to write down things.